 JAH Environment staff have monitored the translocated individuals annually for survival (i.e. annual emergence, noting not all plants emerge every year) and flowering status (noting not all emergent plants flower).
 This data has been recorded and provided to Professor Kingsley Dixon (formerly of BGPA, currently based at Curtin University).
-The proportion of plants that emerged in a single year reduced annually, but appears to have stabilised in 2017 and 2018 at 28%.
-Annual monitoring of translocated plants will continue until the CMP is next reviewed following the approval of Master Plan 2019, when ongoing requirements will be re-assessed.
+The proportion of plants that emerged in a single year has reduced annually, and was 14.29% (5 individuals) in 2021.
+Annual monitoring of translocated plants will continue until the CMP is next reviewed, when ongoing requirements will be re-assessed.